Ziad-Soliman17/Adventure-Works-Reseller-Sales----Exploratory-Data-Analysis/README.md

 - All countries showed negative gross profitability: highest loss in Australia (−6%), European markets around −3%, while US and Canada are near breakeven — suggesting the cost problem is global, not market-specific.

 ## Strategic Summary
 - **Revenue vs. Profit** - Sales grew 86% over 3 years but the business turned loss-making in 2013.
-Cost growth kept pace with revenue while discounts grew 8× faster.
+Cost growth exceeded sales.
 - **Bikes Problem** - The flagship category drives 80% of revenue but generates a net loss.
 Mountain-200 is the exception — Touring and Road lines need cost or pricing review.
 - **Accessories Opportunity** - Highest margin category (+36%) with the fastest growth (+161%).
 Strong cross-sell potential alongside Bikes.
 - **Channel Momentum** - Specialty Bike Shops are the fastest-growing channel despite being smallest — worth investment to scale.